-With spring in the air, our thoughts turn to venturing to exploring the great outdoors.
+Exploring the great outdoors is great.
 Of course, the problem with this time of year is that it looks wonderful out of the window, but as soon as you set foot outside, the English weather is likely to play its tricks on you.

-Here we take a look at how to make sure you are prepared for anything as you venture out to explore between the April showers!
+Here we take a look at how to make sure you are prepared for anything as you to explore between the April showers!

 Coats and jackets

 With the warmer weather, you can put away those winter coats for next year, or in the case of the kids pass them along to younger siblings, relatives or friends as they will be sure to have outgrown them by next year.